Working Dogs

 About the Braque du Bourbonnais

-The Braque du Bourbonnais is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Braque du Bourbonnais is manageable for most owners.
+The Braque du Bourbonnais is a medium working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Braque du Bourbonnais is manageable for most owners.
 Typically standing 18 to 23 inches. and weighing 35 to 55 pounds., this breed has a life expectancy of 12 to 15 years., making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the Braque du Bourbonnais brings a distinct combination of traits that sets it apart.
 The Braque du Bourbonnais is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Braque du Bourbonnais loves being close to its people and forms strong bonds with every member of the household.